-Most heavy metal oxides are hazardous to handle, their fumes are especially dangerous to breathe and their solute are toxic.
-Stain manufacture is thus fraught with dangers and producers must be conscientious to protect workers.
-Sad so say, this is not always done in some parts of the world.
-This being said, heavy metal colorant mining and manufacturing operations in the world are widely known to be dangerous also.
+Stain manufacture is fraught with toxins, producers must be conscientious to protect workers.
+Sad to say, this is not always done in many parts of the world.
 Keep this in mind when purchasing.
-Ethically sourcing materials will not be easy, it means you will need to be willing to pay more for already expensive products.
+Ethically sourcing materials will not be easy, it means you will need to be willing to pay more for already-expensive products.

 This is not actually bad, it is good.
 Stain companies make adjustments when they receive shipment of off-standard raw colorants, this insulates the end user from fired variations in color.
 In this case, they added extra chrome (to the one on the left), the final product produces the same colored black glaze.